 No animals are allowed in the employee housing complex.

 The employee housing and warehouse property is privately owned.
 For security reasons no non-employees are allowed on the premises.

 We have a 3 bedroom log cabin on the property located very close to your sleeping cabins.
 It has a kitchen and dining area.
 In the log cabin we have a computer online with wireless high speed DSL connections.
 These are available to you at all times free of charge.
 You may be able to receive the wireless DSL signal in your cabin as well.

 You (and your roommate) will have a refrigerator in which to store your food in your cabin.
 You will cook your meals either individually or in groups in our kitchen in the log cabin.
 You will need to bring your cooking utensils, small frying (eggpan), large frying pan, sauce pan, spatulas, etc. These items are yours and your only source for cooking daily meals therefore you need to wash them after each meal and return them to your cabin for safe-keeping.
 We will provide certain food and food preparation items such a seasonings, salt, pepper, cooking oil, rice, beans and some paper products.

 You will need to buy your own food.
 There are two small grocery stores and two other convenience stores in the area where you may shop daily.
-We also make trips into Fairbanks most weeks where you can go shopping at large chain stores for groceries and other items.
+We also make trips into Fairbanks every ten days or so where you can go shopping at large chain stores for groceries and other items.